 Since 2005, REVERB and Dave Matthews Band have partnered on the BamaGreen Project.

-Although 2017 marks the first time REVERB has worked on a Dave Matthews and Tim Reynolds tour, we’re proud to have collaborated on the BamaGreen Project for the past 13 years with Dave Matthews Band.
+Although 2017 marked the first time REVERB has worked on a Dave Matthews and Tim Reynolds tour, we’re proud to have collaborated on the BamaGreen Project for the past 13 years with Dave Matthews Band.
 BamaGreen is a partnership between REVERB and the Dave Matthews team to reduce the band’s environmental footprint while touring, and engage fans to take action toward a more sustainable future.
 Whether it’s sourcing biodiesel for the band’s fleet of trucks and buses, providing local farm food for catering or raising money for the conservation of endangered Rhinos, we’ve done it all, thanks to you.
-Check out the greening results from the band’s 2016 tour, and what you can expect if you go to a 2017 Dave & Tim show, below:
+Check out the greening results from Dave & Tim’s 2017 Summer Tour below:

 TAKE ACTION in the Summer 2017 Eco-Village: